Genius and Anxiety: Unveiling the Impact of Jewish Minds, 1847-1947

 Lessons from History

-“If, after you have entered the land that the LORD your God has assigned to you, and taken possession of it and settled in it, you decide, “I will set a king over me, as do all the nations about me,” you shall be free to set a king over yourself, one chosen by the LORD your God.
-Be sure to put as King over yourself one of your people; you must not set a foreigner over you, one who is not your relative.
-Moreover, he shall not keep many horses or send people back to Egypt to add to his horses since the LORD has warned you, “You must not go back that way again.
+“If, after you have entered the land that the LORD your God has assigned to you, and taken possession of it and settled in it, you decide, ‘I will set a king over me, as do all the nations about me,’ you shall be free to set a king over yourself, one chosen by the LORD your God.
+Be sure to put as king over yourself one of your people; you must not set a foreigner over you, one who is not your relative.
+Moreover, he shall not keep many horses or send people back to Egypt to add to his horses since the LORD has warned you, ‘You must not go back that way again.’
+And he shall not have many wives, lest his heart goes astray; nor shall he amass silver and gold to excess.”
+(Deuteronomy 17:14-17)

 Blueprint for Leadership